-Sanchez, Aitiana Ivonne, "Self Stigma of Seeking Psychological Help as a Predictor of College Students’ Alcohol Use and Consequences during COVID-19" (2022).
-ETD Collection for University of Texas, El Paso.
-AAI30242270.
+Sanchez, Aitiana Ivonne, "Self Stigma Of Seeking Psychological Help As A Predictor Of College Students' Alcohol Use And Consequences During Covid-19" (2022).
+Open Access Theses & Dissertations.
+3725.